vinchamp77/MeditationTimer/README.md

 >In theory, foreground service should prevent phone goes into sleep.
 It works on my emulator (with ADB doze mode command), but not on my actual phone.
 So, I have no clue now.

-## See Also
-For other projects, refer to my [Android projects page](https://vtsen.hashnode.dev/projects).